BDenizKoca/BDenizKoca/README.md

 # Welcome

 I'm Deniz, a curious mind exploring AI, Progressive Web Apps (PWAs), Flutter-Dart, and Python.
-I don’t consider myself a programmer, but I enjoy tinkering with code and building small projects for fun.
+Not a programmer by trade, but I enjoy tinkering with code and building little projects for fun.

+I build tiny, useful things – web apps, extensions, and scripts.
+All open source, all working demos.

-## Interests & Learning Journey
+## Interests

 - **Artificial Intelligence** – Experimenting with AI-driven tools and applications
 - **Progressive Web Apps (PWAs)** – Exploring modern web technologies